yzhao062/pyod/docs/benchmark.rst

 Introduction
 ------------

-To provide an overview and quick guidance of the implemented models, a benchmark is supplied for select algorithms.
-In total, 17 benchmark data are used for comparision, all datasets could be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.
+To provide an overview of the implemented models, a benchmark is supplied for select algorithms.
+In total, 17 benchmark data are used for comparision which can be downloaded at `ODDS <http://odds.cs.stonybrook.edu/#table1>`_.

 For each dataset, it is first split into 60% for training and 40% for testing.
-All experiments are repeated 10 times independently with different splits.
+All experiments are repeated 10 times independently with random splits.
-The mean of 20 trials is regarded as the final result.
+The mean of 10 trials is regarded as the final result.
 Three evaluation metrics are provided:

 - The area under receiver operating characteristic (ROC) curve